 gun in the home where their child is going to play.
 About one-third of homes with kids have guns, many left unlocked or loaded.

 Why safe gun storage is so important to keep kids safe

 Children are naturally curious.
 If a gun is accessible in someone's home, there is a good chance a child will find it and play with it.
+And research shows that even toddlers are strong enough to pull the trigger.
 Countless tragedies have occurred when kids found guns that parents thought were well hidden or safely stored.

 advocates for stronger gun laws, comprehensive access to mental health care, and necessary funding for federal gun violence research and prevention efforts.